TurnrDev/TurnrDev/README.md

 ### Hi there 👋 I'm Jay!
 I work full time at a London-based FinTech startup!
+I made [TrainerDex](https://www.github.com/TrainerDex), but have since handed it over to other developers.
 I love all things music, maps, public transport, infrastructure and the environment.

 #### :zap: Recent Activity
 <!--START_SECTION:activity-->